hjones20/fundamental-analysis/README.md

 ![alt text](https://github.com/hjones20/fundamental-analysis/blob/master/fundamental/images/EPS-scaled.png?raw=true)

 ## Functions
-I've listed the available functions separated by module below for anyone that wishes to build on this logic.
-Note that the FinancialModelingPrep API appears to be updated frequently and thus, data availability, functionality, or naming conventions may change. <br/>
+I've listed the available functions separated by module below for anyone that wishes to build upon this logic.
+Note that the FinancialModelingPrep API appears to be updated frequently and thus data availability, functionality, or naming conventions may change. <br/>
 - **company_profiles**
     - `get_company_data` - xxx
     - `select_stock_exchanges` - xxx